 The Importance of Location in Pricing

-New York City is a tapestry of neighborhoods, each with its unique pricing dynamics.
+New York City has over 300 distinct neighborhoods, each with its own pricing dynamics.
 Understanding these nuances can significantly enhance your CMA's effectiveness.

 Neighborhood Pricing Trends